Readyforthedraft.com

 02/13/26 – Peter Woods, DT, Clemson

-Eagle fans have been used to success since Nick Sirianni took the helm prior to the 2021 season as the Birds have wont the NFC East in three of those five seasons and have made trips to the playoffs each year, including two Super Bowl appearances including a dominant win over the Chiefs in Super Bowl LIX.
+Eagle fans have been used to success since Nick Sirianni took the helm prior to the 2021 season as the Birds have won the NFC East in three of those five seasons and have made trips to the playoffs each year, including two Super Bowl appearances including a dominant win over the Chiefs in Super Bowl LIX.
 This past season had such high expectations coming off the Super Bowl win and even with an 11-6 record and an NFC East crown, 2025 is largely seen as a disappointment in Philly after four of those six losses coming in Week 12 or later and then the unceremonious Wild Card loss at the hands of the 49ers.
 The Eagles had the 8th-ranked pass defense, but there are holes at both the edge rush and cornerback spots.
-Jaelan Phillips, who was brought in midseason and played eight games with the Eagles, is a free agent, as are Azeez Ojulari, Josh Uche, Brandon Graham and Ogbo Okoronkwo, meaning Nolan Smith and Jalyx Hunt, the team’s sack leader with 6.5, are the only two guaranteed to be back.
-You can bet that Cashius Howell, TJ Parker, Akheem Mesidor and Zion Young will be on GM Howie Roseman’s radar.
+Jaelan Phillips, Azeez Ojulari, Josh Uche, Brandon Graham and Ogbo Okoronkwo, meaning Nolan Smith and Jalyx Hunt, the team’s sack leader with 6.5, are the only two guaranteed to be back.
+Arnold Ebiketie and Joe Tryon-Shoyinka were brought in as depth pieces, but you can bet that Cashius Howell, TJ Parker, Akheem Mesidor and Zion Young will be on GM Howie Roseman’s radar.
 Just two years after getting a steal in the draft with CB Quinyon Mitchell at No. 24, the Birds could easily be targeting another CB as Adoree Jackson, a UFA, and Kelee Ringo struggled opposite Mitchell.
 The addition of Riq Woolen in free agency means Colton Hood and Avieon Terrell are likely off the table with this pick.
 However, the safety position becomes a need especially now that Reed Blankenship has departed and Sydney Brown was traded away.
 If Dillon Thieneman or Emmanuel McNeil-Warren ended up on the board at No. 23 overall, I think Philly takes a hard look here.
-I just think that Philly is going to want to right the ship and improve an underachieving offense, one that finished 24thin the league in total yards.
-Dallas Goedert is a UFA, so selecting a versatile weapon like Kenyon Sadiq would give Jalen Hurts a key weapon in the passing game.
-However, we all know the key to any offense’s success starts up front where RT Lane Johnson has had a 13-year career that’ll earn him a gold jacket one day, and even with him returning for the 2026 season, he’s missed 30+ games in his career, including 8 this past season due to a Lisfranc injury.
-While Johnson is under contract through the 2027 season, it’s possible that 2026 will be his last and the Eagles need to think about his eventual replacement and Blake Miller is the top RT left on the board and may be considered the best senior OT in this draft.
-Miller is an iron man of sorts after starting all 54 games during his Clemson career and gave up just two sacks and two missed run block assignments last year, per Pro Football Focus.
-He fires quickly out of his stance, moves well laterally and can recover to keep his man in front.
-If his pad level and hand usage can become a bit more consistent, Miller would be a natural fit to replace Johnson whenever he decides to hang it up.
+I just think that Philly is going to want to right the ship and improve an underachieving offense, one that finished 24th in the league in total yards.
+Dallas Goedert is back, but adding a versatile weapon like Kenyon Sadiq would give Jalen Hurts a key weapon in the passing game.
+There’s also the situation with AJ Brown, who may very well have played his last game with the Eagles.
+If Roseman feels Brown is on his way out and is looking to make a deal, expect him to target Tyson and he might even trade up to secure his services if Jordyn Tyson starts to slide down the board.
+Tyson would be a nice replacement for Brown and would give Hurts another weapon on the outside.
+We all know the key to any offense’s success starts up front where RT Lane Johnson has had a 13-year career that’ll earn him a gold jacket one day, and even with him returning for the 2026 season, he’s missed 30+ games in his career, including 8 this past season due to a Lisfranc injury.
+While Johnson is under contract through the 2027 season, it’s possible that 2026 will be his last and the Eagles need to think about his eventual replacement.
+Iheanachor is raw and is relatively new to the game after playing basketball, but his draft stock has been soaring throughout the pre-draft process.
+Iheanachor is very light on his feet for a man his size and you can see the basketball background in the way he moves.
+In fact, the way he slides and mirrors in pass protection is just like what you see on the court.
+He has the foot speed to keep up with speed rushers.
+Just put on the tape of the Texas Tech game as he held up better against the duo of David Bailey and Romello Height better than any other OT this season.
+He also has enough strength to anchor against bull rushes and utilizes his length to keep defenders at bay.
+Iheanachor’s technique needs work as he will struggle to keep his hands and feet working together.
+However, his performance at the Senior Bowl where he was able to consistently handle DEs in the one-on-one drills proved there’s a lot to work with here.
+Then Iheanachor followed that up with a 4.91 40 time at the Combine, which was good for the second-fastest time among all attending OL.
+And the best part is he’s going to a franchise where his playing time doesn’t need to be rushed as he continues to polish his game and he can learn from a future Hall of Famer before taking over.

 02/25/26 – Monroe Freeling, OT, Georgia